A collection constructor is a system-defined function with the same name as the collection type. It returns a collection of the specified type.

 ---

-In the preceding example, the constructor function is called twice to initialize the varray variable team to empty and then assign a new value to the variable in the executable part of the block.
-The print_team stored procedure displays the initial and final values of team. print_team uses the COUNT collection method to check whether team is empty.
+In this example, the constructor is called twice: first to initialize the varray variable team to an empty value, and then in the executable part of the block to assign it a new value.
+The print_team stored procedure displays the initial and final values of team.
+The print_team procedure uses the collection method COUNT to determine whether team is empty.

 obclient> declare